 Games, particularly video games, are increasingly used to test artificial intelligence.
 But what sort of intelligence is it that we want to develop?
 It appears to be possible to play individual games very well without actually being intelligent.
 Would general video game playing, where you develop agents that can play any game, lead us to general intelligence?
 In that case, which type of general intelligence?

-In this meetup, Dr. Togelius will explore the role of vieo games in developing general intelligence, and a general artificial intelligence R&D company GoodAI will introduce its $5M General AI Challenge, aiming to tackle crucial research problems in human-level AI development.
+In this meetup, Dr. Togelius explored the role of vieo games in developing general intelligence, and a general artificial intelligence R&D company GoodAI introduced its $5M General AI Challenge, aiming to tackle crucial research problems in human-level AI development.

 [CC #16] Wednesday, 3/22 at 6pm, “Sleep paralysis: an overlap between sleeping and waking mind” with Dr. Liza Solomonova (Dream and Nightmare Laboratory, University of Montreal).
 Registration required.

 Sleep paralysis is a unique phenomenon for the study of awareness, since it effectively combines dreaming and waking mind in a bizarre and often unsettling way.
 It is a temporary period of immobility between sleeping and waking that can be accompanied by vivid sensory experiences in any modality: visual, auditory, tactile, and a feeling of presence of someone or something sentient in the vicinity of the dreamer.
 While most episodes are characterized by intense fear and experience of mortal danger, some, including out of body experiences, can be positive and allow for lucidity and insight into how the mind works.
 In this talk Dr. Solomonova will outline the phenomenology of sleep paralysis and discuss the role of awareness and culture in its interpretation and experience.